petroemil/Rx.Book/Draft.md

 If you have an asynchronous operation that is represented by a `Task`, you should use the `FromAsync()` operator to convert it to an observable stream.
 The reason for that are 2 words: lazy evaluation.

 The `ToObservable()` operator can only act on an existing `Task` object.
-If you have some kind of retry logic defined in your stream description, in case of using the `ToObservable()` operator, it will always go back to the same `Task` object and query it's state.
+If you have some kind of retry logic defined in your stream description, in case of using the `ToObservable()` operator, it will always go back to the same `Task` object and query its state.
 There is no way to somehow rerun the function that produced that `Task`.

 But if you use the `FromAsync()` operator that wraps the function itself that produces the `Task`, if you re-subscribe (for example because of a failure), it will actually re-execute the function, producing a new `Task` with that, so at least you have the chance to recover from a transient error.